tessgi/TessGiWebsite/content/pages/the-mission/operations.md

 ## Time Sampling

-TESS will collect brightness measurements of about 200,000 preselected stars every 2 minutes.

-TESS will also collect data for every pixel in Full Frame Images (FFIs) at 30 minute cadence.
+TESS will collect brightness measurements of about 200,000 preselected stars ('postage stamps') every 2 minutes, and Full Frame Images (FFIs) (all pixels) at 30 minute cadence.
+The TESS cameras have an exposure time of 2 seconds, and the images are stacked for each 2 or 30 minute cadence.